ClusterClass

 This Add-on provider is installed by default with Rancher Turtles.

-Two HelmApps need to be created first, to be applied on the new Cluster via label selectors.
-This will take care of deploying Calico and the EBS CSI Driver in the workload cluster.
+The HelmApps need to be created first, to be applied on the new Cluster via label selectors.
+This will take care of deploying Calico, the EBS CSI Driver, and the AWS Cloud Controller Manager in the workload cluster.

 kubectl apply -f https://raw.githubusercontent.com/rancher/turtles/refs/heads/main/examples/applications/csi/aws/helm-chart.yaml